Kandy-IO/kandy-hid-sdk/README.md

 ### Channel Error

-In VDI mode, if communication between kandy-hid software running within the Electron app and the Kandy HID Driver for VDI running on the Thin Client is lost for any reason over the virtual communication channel, kandy-hid will raise a "`channel_error`" on the `HIDFunctionRequest` event.
+In VDI eLux mode, if communication between kandy-hid software running within the Electron app and the Kandy HID Driver for VDI running on the Thin Client is lost for any reason over the virtual communication channel, kandy-hid will raise a "`channel_error`" on the `HIDFunctionRequest` event.

 The channel will remain down and not automatically attempt to reconnect.
 Once your app chooses to reestablish communication, reissue `initializeHIDDevices()` (`mode` -- 'desktop vs 'VDI' is not required in this case), followed by all necessary `selectHIDDevice`'s.